james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 As soon as you add a zone, the system will pick it up, but users won't see it until they reload, or close & reopen the site.

 Once users have reloaded the site, when they do a search the newly added zone should now come up.

+Essentially, the install in now done - its just for you to complete setting it up how you want it.